EazyFTW/UC-Vault/README.md

 # UC-VaultAddon

+This is the Citizens Addon for UltraCustomizer.
-This is an example of how to make an addon for UltraCustomizer!
+This can be used as an example of how to use Elements.